 At Marton Minis we recognise that Parents are the primary educators of young children.
 Sharing information about children’s learning and development is a key principle of our early years provision.
 We invite parents and carers to contribute to their child’s care and education through our weekly ‘Learning Together Books’ and half-termly ‘Learning Together Sessions’.
 There are also many additional opportunities to be involved in your child’s learning including our PEEP parental involvement project that runs throughout the year, and nursery library sessions that are held twice a week.
 Our friendly nursery team are usually available at the beginning and end of every session to discuss any concerns, or you can make an appointment with your designated Key Person.

 We use the Class Dojo app to record children’s progress and share photos with parents.
-You will be invited to download the app when your child joins us.
+You will be invited to download the app when your child joins us or you can sign up via this link.